NotaryPro

 Key Takeaways

-Life is unpredictable, and there may come a time when you need someone to step in to manage your finances or property.
-A General Power of Attorney gives you the opportunity to plan ahead, without giving up control.
+Whether you’re travelling or taking an extended leave, there may come a time when you need someone to temporarily step in to manage your finances.
+Life can be unpredictable, but a General Power of Attorney enables you to plan ahead financially, without giving up control.

 See our fillable General POA sample to step toward securing financial peace of mind today.